 \section{Introduction and results}

-Geometric inequalities, where the volume of a shape is given and we search the extremal value of a quantity, have been considered since the time of ancient Greeks and have been at the center of attention in Geometry and Analysis in the last two centuries.
+Geometric inequalities, in which the volume of a shape is given and we search for the extremal value of a quantity, have been considered since the time of the ancient Greeks and have been at the center of attention in Geometry and Analysis for the last two centuries.
 The most classical one is probably the Isoperimetric inequality.
 Let $B^n\subset\R^n$ be the origin-centered Euclidean unit ball, and let $X\subset\R^n$ be a compact set such that ${\rm int}\,X\neq \emptyset$ and its boundary $\partial X$ is an $(n-1)$-dimensional Lipschitz manifold.
 Let $|X|$ denote the Lebesgue measure of $X$.
 We define the surface area $S(X)$ of $X$ as $S(X)=\lim_{r\to 0^+}\frac{|X+rB^n|-|X|}r$.
 The Isoperimetric inequality states that

 with equality if and only if $X$ is a Euclidean ball.
 One of the major results of Bent Fuglede was that he proved the optimal stability version of the Isoperimetric inequality for star-shaped $X\subset\R^n$ with Lipschitz boundary in terms of the Hausdorff distance in a series of papers \cites{Fug86,Fug89,Fug91} in 1986--1991 (see Figalli, Maggi, Pratelli \cite{FMP10} and Fusco, Maggi, Pratelli \cite{FMP08} for optimal stability results in terms of volume difference).
-Here the Isoperimetric inequality is a consequence of the Brunn--Minkowski inequality
+Here, the Isoperimetric inequality is a consequence of the Brunn–Minkowski inequality

 for compact sets $X,Y\subset\R^n$ with $|X|,|Y|>0$ and $\alpha,\beta>0$, where equality holds if and only if $X$ and $Y$ are convex and homothetic; namely, $Y=\lambda X+z$ for some $\lambda>0$ and $z\in\R^n$.
 See Figalli, Maggi, Pratelli \cite{FMP10} for an elegant proof of the Brunn--Minkowski inequality including equality conditions and even a stability version based on optimal transport.
-In turn, the Brunn--Minkowski inequality has a functional form that is called Pr\'ekopa--Leindler inequality, which we recall in a form most suitable for use in this paper: If $\sum_{i=1}^kc_i=1$ holds for $c_1,\ldots,c_k>0$ with $k\geq 2$, then for any non-negative $f_i\in L_1(\R^n)$, $i=1,\ldots,k$, we have
+In turn, the Brunn--Minkowski inequality has a functional form that is called the Pr\'ekopa--Leindler inequality, which we recall in a form most suitable for use in this paper: If $\sum_{i=1}^kc_i=1$ holds for $c_1,\ldots,c_k>0$ with $k\geq 2$, then for any non-negative $f_i\in L_1(\R^n)$, $i=1,\ldots,k$, we have